codex-storage/bittorrent-codex-docs/10 Notes/qBittorrent.md

 I am not sure if that information is completely up-to-date.
 I did not test building the client on macOS, yet, there seem to be instructions available: [Compilation macOS (x86_64, arm64, cross compilation)](https://github.com/qbittorrent/qBittorrent/wiki/Compilation-macOS-(x86_64,-arm64,-cross-compilation)).

+This is the most advanced and comprehensive open source client and has similar user coverage as [[Transmission]].

 Languages:

 ![[Pasted image 20241023155058.png]]